The tiny rail station at Paestum was deserted.

 I visited Chiesa di San Michele Arcangelo (Church of St. Michael the Archangel).
 Built in 1719, it is octagonal in shape.
 The church’s floor has been cleared to allow for viewing its elaborate tiled image of the Garden of Eden.
 An angel with a sword chases Adam and Eve from Paradise while all of the the animals of the world look on bemused.
 Even a unicorn!

 On my second visit I caught the early ferry from Positano.
-I was the only one who boarded the boat, already full of daytrippers from Amalfi and Salerno.
+I was the only one who boarded the boat, already full of day-trippers from Amalfi and Salerno.
 Upon landing, I made a beeline for the shuttle to Anicapri.
-This time, the chair lift to nineteen-hundred-feet Monte Solaro was open.
+This time, the chair lift to nineteen-hundred-foot Monte Solaro was open.
 An exhilarating ride straight up over terraced groves, feet dangling.

-The view from the top is spectacular, 360 degrees over Capri and the Faraglioni rocks.
+The view from the top is spectacular, 360 degrees over Capri and the Faraglioni stacks.
 I hiked down the steep trail to Anacapri.

 The ferry ride back to Positano was bouncy, the wind picking up.
 Along the coast deserted watchtowers still stand guard.
 Sea caves invite exploration.
 The wind blew white wood smoke from the vineyards sideways.

 At the dock in Positano I was again the only departee.
 The crew executed a “drive-by disembarking,” lowering the gangplank but never mooring.
 I dashed across and jumped to the dock.
 The crew laughed and so did I, although the maneuver seems like a lawsuit waiting to happen.